solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 As its popularity and site traffic increased, so did performance concerns.
 To gain better scalability and performance, GeekWire decided to migrate its WordPress site to the Microsoft Azure platform.
 By taking advantage of fully managed services like Azure Database for PostgreSQL Flexible Server, the company can scale on-demand while cutting costs 45 percent.

 ## Common PostgreSQL Apps

 This section documents common PostgreSQL-based products and their third-party implementations that organizations operate on Azure.

 ### 3rd party Azure solutions / Azure Marketplace

 The [Azure Marketplace] provides thousands of certified apps on Azure tailored to meet customer needs.
-Many of these apps utilize Azure Database for PostgreSQL.
+Many of these apps utilize Azure Database for PostgreSQL Flexible Server.

 #### CMS like WordPress